Profile of the Nedbank Running Club

 Nedbank Running Club

 In early 2008 Nedbank launched the Nedbank Running Club (NRC), with 13 branches based in 12 cities around the country to bring running enthusiasts together at a social and competitive level while identifying and guiding talented individuals to excel at the sport.
-The NRC now has a membership of over 3 800 people.
-The branches are strategically located in Soweto, Gauteng (North and Central), the Eastern Cape, the Free State, KwaZulu-Natal, Mpumalanga, the South Western Districts, the Western Cape, the Vaal Triangle and in Central North West.
+The NRC now has a membership of over 4000 people.
+The branches are strategically located in Soweto, Gauteng (North and Central), Eastern Cape, Border, Free State, KwaZulu-Natal, Mpumalanga, South Western Districts, Western Cape, Vaal Triangle, Central North Westand in Limpopo

 Nick Bester, a fomer winner of the Comrades Marathon and a prodigious multidiscipline athlete, serves as the club's National Manager.
-The development Nedbank Running Clubs are managed by top athletes, the likes of Enoch Skosana, Pio Mpolokeng, legendary Xolile Yawa and Siyaya Khoza.
+The development Nedbank Running Clubs are managed by top athletes, the likes of Enoch Skosana, Pio Mpolokeng, Coolboy Ngamole and Siyaya Khoza.

 Nedbank Green Dream Team